Sierra Leone: New mudslide threat looms

 Freetown, Sierra Leone (CNN)Sierra Leone is in a "race against time" to avoid a new landslide, an official has said, only days after a devastating mudslide on the outskirts of the capital claimed more than 330 lives.

-Authorities have already been evacuating people around the site of Monday's landslide at Mount Sugar Loaf, about 5 miles outside the capital, Freetown, after examining drone images.
+Authorities have already been evacuating people around the site of Monday's landslide at Mount Sugar Loaf, about five miles outside the capital, Freetown, after examining drone images.

 Now aerial images of an adjacent hill have revealed a crack that is likely to collapse and that covers a much larger area, Tourism and Cultural Affairs Minister Sidie Yahya Tunis told CNN.